 What is a scholarship?

 A scholarship is an allocation of money that a university (college for any Americans) will put towards your degree, accommodation, books, and other perks to bring the best athletes to their university.
 Why would they do this?
-Well, college sport is big business and universities make good revenues out of a successful sports program.
+College sport is big business, and universities make good revenues out of a successful sports program.
 If you’re good at your competition, a university will want you on their team!
 Getting a scholarship isn’t easy, however, and those who wish to embark on the journey have to be prepared to invest effort, time, and money.

 How much does studying in America cost?

 Studying in America can be expensive and depends on several factors such as university size, location, reputation, and the division of the sports program.
 However, on average, costs will be around 30,000 dollars per year, making scholarships all the more critical.
 With a scholarship, you could pay nothing and obtain what is called a full ride.
 This is extremely rare, however, and only 1% of athletes receive this amount of funding.
 At athletes USA, we estimate costs between £0 – £12,000 per year.
 If you consider that this often includes your degree, accommodation on campus, food, equipment, and travel costs with your team, there’s a lot to be gained.
 At Athletes USA, we can provide you with a free evaluation of your expenses based on your sporting and academic achievements with no obligation.
 Scholarship funding can also be obtained through successful academic results, so you must focus on your sport and studies equally!

 How long does it take to complete a degree in the U.S.?